 Bishop is west of the Owens River at the end of the Owens Valley.
-It was first named after Bishop Creek which flows out of the Sierra Nevada Mountains and the creek was named after Samuel Bishop, one of the earlier settlers in the Owens Valley.
+It named after Bishop Creek, which flows out of the Sierra Nevada Mountains.
+Samuel Bishop, one of the earlier settlers in the Owens Valley.

-Oft times, docents will play the part of a station agent and provide information about the importance of the railroad prior to the building of modern roads-pre 1950-when the only transportation other than horseback and foot was the railroad.
+Oft times, docents will play the part of a station agent and provide information about the importance of the railroad before the building of modern roads-pre 1950-when the only transportation other than horseback and foot was the railroad.

 Above the city of Bishop, the Bishop Piute Tribe has their federal reservation.
-It was established in 1912, covers approximately 875 acres and is home to over 1,400 tribal members.
-The reservation itself is on the lower slopes of the Eastern Sierra Nevada Mountains.
+It was established in 1912, covers approximately 875 acres, and is home to over 1,400 tribal members.
+The Indian reservation itself is on the lower slopes of the Eastern Sierra Nevada Mountains.

 While there are plenty of historical facts to feed your head, relating to the town of Bishop, there are also great places in Bishop to feed your tummy, as well ~ and these places have history, as well.

-For the “carbivor” in your group, consider a stop in at Erick Schat’s Bakery.
+A must stop in Bishop is Erick Schat’s Bakery.
 The best bread ever comes from Erick Schat’s Bakery.
 It’s Dutch style with no preservatives.

-All loaves are hand- made and baked in stone ovens as they have been since 1907.
+All loaves are handmade and baked in stone ovens as they have been since 1907.
 How fresh is fresh?
-Even the yeast is hand made.
-Current output of this amazing bakery is some 25,000 loaves per day.
+Even the yeast is homemade.
+The current output of this amazing bakery is some 25,000 loaves per day.

-As it was once said, “man does not live by bread alone.”
+As it was once said, “Man does not live by bread alone.”
 Just as well because right there in Bishop is Mahogany Smoked Meats.
-This is a smoke house that was established in 1922, just 19 years after the city of Bishop incorporated.
+This is a smokehouse that was established in 1922, only 19 years after the city of Bishop incorporated it.

-This little business started out by smoking meats using 300 year old mahogany wood for the locals.
-Word spread faster than the delectable aroma does, during the meat smoking process and as people came and went on the railroad and later the modern roads the demand grew.
+This little business started by smoking meats using 300-year-old mahogany wood for the locals.
+Word spread faster than the delectable aroma does during the meat smoking process, and as people came and went on the railroad and later the modern roads, the demand grew.

-Bishop is located on U.S. Route 395,, which is the main north-south artery going through the Owens Valley.
+Bishop is on U.S. Route 395,, which is the main north-south artery going through the Owens Valley.
 U.S. Route 395 then connects Bishop to Los Angeles by way of State Route 14, through Palmdale.